azamatbekmuratov/review/README.md

 2. Type in terminal make build-run
 3. Need to create manually the database inside postgres docker container.
 Did not write bash script for that.
 CREATE DATABASE review_db;

+## How to run tests using Makefile

+1. Redis has to be configured from given docker-compose file
+2. Type in terminal make test

 ## How to use it
 ### Review for products